Nighttime at the National 9/11 Pentagon Memorial in Virginia

 The Pentagon Memorial is open to all visitors, and public tours inside the Pentagon are available to US citizens with advance reservation.

 Yes, but public tours inside the Pentagon are available to US citizens only with advance reservations.
 The Pentagon Memorial is open to all visitors.

 How to tour the Pentagon

 The Pentagon, located just outside Washington, DC in Arlington, Va., is the headquarters for the United States Department of Defense.
 It is open for official tours through the Pentagon Tours program.

 Pentagon tours must be reserved at least 14 days in advance and no more than 90 days in advance.
-Tours are conducted Monday-Thursday (excluding federal holidays) from 10 a.m.- 4 p.m. and from 12 - 4p.m. on Fridays.
+Tours are conducted Tuesdays and Thursdays (excluding federal holidays) at 10 a.m. and 1 p.m.
 Tours fill up quickly and it is highly recommended that you book well in advance of your visit.
 You can make a tour request online.
 International visitors must request a tour through their home country’s embassy.

 Individuals who have a Pentagon badge and escort privileges are permitted to give a self-guided tours to friends or family.
 If you are assigned to the Pentagon or if you are visiting a Pentagon staff member, contact the Pentagon Force Protection Agency at (703) 697-1001 to determine escort status.